 - Soak the dried shiitake mushrooms in about 1 cup of hot water for about 30 minutes or until they fully rehydrate.
 Timing will depend on the size.
 Save the soaking water for the sauce.

-- If you are serving with rice carb-on-carb style as is traditionally done, you may want to up the soy sauce to 2 Tbsp; but it's always wise to err on the side of less salty and add later on. *If using the scaling function, use the metric amount, as the app cannot convert "1 Tbsp + 2 tsp" properly.
+- If you are serving with rice carb-on-carb style as is traditionally done, you may want to up the soy sauce to 2 Tbsp; but it's always wise to err on the side of less salty and add later on. *If using the scaling function, use the metric amount, as the app cannot convert "1 tablespoon + 2 tsp" properly.

 - For toppings you can use anything you like but I recommend including some Asian mushrooms as they provide a nice chew.
 Oyster, shimeji, or enoki are all good options.
 Some crunchy vegetables are also good, such as sugar snap peas, carrots, or bell peppers.